olivernybo/leviathan/README.md

 > To implement the scalability, I will most likely either use [Docker Swarm](https://docs.docker.com/engine/swarm/) or [Kubernetes](https://kubernetes.io/).
 Both are yet to be researched, so a final conclusion has not been made.

 These was my initial thoughts.
 I have now concluded the project will use Kubernetes, because support for Docker Swarm will come to a halt in the comming years.

+# Modules
+In this section, I will be describing all the modules and what their purpose for the project is.

+## Website
+The website will hold a frontend for my public projects, other than that, it will hold frontend for Leviathan itself.